atosti/fo3-perfect-character/README.md

 # Theory

 For years I've wanted to create the "perfect" character in Fallout 3 as quickly as possible.
 However, many of the guides on this matter are either extremely dated, inaccurate, or both.
-As such, I started theory-crafting my own route which I've detailed here.
+As such, I started crafting my own route which I've detailed here.

 There are a few karma choices I make in the route (such as killing Harold, or enslaving Arkansas) due to their rewards, but for the most part I leave karma decisions up to the player.
 Any that I do make have limited impact on the overall game world.